DUETCS/duetcs.github.io/_posts/2023-09-06-let-code-your-career.md

 ![Career Adda](/post_images/others/let_code_career_through_problem_solving.png){:.center-image} <br/>

 On September 9, 2023, the DUET Computer Society will arrange a problem-solving approach and programming career talk with Programming Hero's experienced mentors.
+In this event, our honorable chairman of the DUET Computer Society, Dr. Md.
+Obaidur Rahman, Professor and Head, Department of CSE, DUET, Gazipur, will be present as a chief guest.
+Also present will be Dr. Md.
+Shafiqul Islam, Professor, Department of CSE, DUET, Gazipur, and Counselor, DUET Computer Society, as a special guest.
+Chaired by Khawja Imran Masud, Assistant Professor, Department of CSE, DUET, Gazipur,Moderator, DUET Computer Society, and this event will be hosted by Md.
+Taufik Hasan, President, DUET Computer Society.

-It will be a nice networking opportunity, and the audience will have the option to ask direct questions.
+It will be a nice networking opportunity, and the audience will have the option to ask direct questions to our keynote speakers.

 🎯 Limited Seats: Only 60 participants will be allowed through the registration process.
 Registration Link given below.